Vaccine recommendations revisions by federal officials: Our response is here.

 The Hepatitis B Foundation is working with Antidote to bring you the Clinical Trial Finder.
 The Foundation will not have access to your email address through this process.
 If you want to receive updates about hepatitis B treatment and clinical trials from the Foundation, please subscribe here.

-Sometimes the Hepatitis B Foundation is asked to help promote certain clinical drug trials.
+The Hepatitis B Foundation sometimes is asked to help promote certain clinical drug trials.
 Please click here to see current opportunities.